rrskybox/SVGDrillDown/README.md

 # SVGDrillDown

 Windows Forms Desktop App that converts Carbide Create SVG file to Shapeoko 3 Gcode for simple hole drilling.
+Only supports drilling using a single bit per job.

 Background